Vladimir Zubov: Business activities

 After his studies, Zubov returned to Lithuania and took up residence in Ginkūnai Manor.
 He also purchased Dabikinė Manor in 1890 and Medemrodė Manor (now part of Agluonai in present-day Akmenė District Municipality) in 1904.
 In a few years, Zubov transformed the neglected Ginkūnai Manor into an exemplary modern farm.
 He implemented various innovations.
 He purchased quality seeds and animal breeds as well as farming equipment abroad.
 In 1892, he became the first to import Danish Red cows which mixed with local cows to eventually produce the Lithuanian Red breed.
 He treated farm workers well and paid them higher than standard wages.

+In 1908, Zubov established a dairy which became known for its butter.
+He also co-founded a credit union and Progresas, a company trading in fertilizers and agricultural equipment.
 Together with his brother, Zubov was a member of a committee which organized agricultural exhibitions in Šiauliai in 1910–1914.
 Due to their influence, the exhibitions were more relevant to Lithuanian peasants and featured performances by the Varpas Society of which Zubov was a member.

-In 1908, Zubov established a dairy which became known for its butter.
-He also co-founded a credit union and Progresas, a company trading in fertilizers and agricultural equipment.
+Zubov was also active in Šiauliai political and cultural life.
+He was consistently elected to the City Duma.
+In 1911, with 10,400 rubles worth of declared real estate in the city, Zubov was the wealthiest duma member.
+He also lent money to the city for public work projects and allowed the public to use the park around his Zubovai Palace.

+Socialist activities

 He continued to support socialist and social democratic activists and their press.
 His manors served as a meeting place or a temporary shelter for prosecuted activists.
 During one such gatherings in Zubov's Dabikinė Manor, Povilas Višinskis and others founded the Lithuanian Democratic Party in October 1902.
 In August 1905, during the Russian Revolution, Ginkūnai hosted a gathering of Draugas Society (Friend) organized by Vincas Kapsukas.
 The society resolved to mount armed resistance against the Tsarist government and organize worker strikes.

 The notable activists who sought refuge in Zubov's estates included Józef Piłsudski and Vincas Kapsukas who escaped deportation and was hiding from the Tsarist police in 1914.
-His manor was also a meeting place for Polish revolutionaries from Warsaw, Moscow and St. Petersburg: Ludwik Waryński, Stanisław Narutowicz and Tadeusz Rechniewski, among others, gathered there.
+His manor was also a meeting place for Polish revolutionaries from Warsaw, Moscow and St. Petersburg: Ludwik Waryński, Stanisław Narutowicz and Tadeusz Rechniewski, among others.
 Zubov considered himself a Pole at the time and supported the activities of Polish revolutionaries.
 However, after divorcing Sofija Bilevičiūtė-Zubovienė and marrying a Russian woman, he distanced himself from the Polish cause.

 Zubov also helped smuggle the banned Lithuanian publications from East Prussia.
 Reportedly, he used empty barrels from his Gubernija brewery to hide and transport the publications.
 Right after the Lithuanian press ban was lifted in early 1904, Zubov planned to publish a Lithuanian weekly newspaper and wanted to hire Povilas Višinskis as its editor, but he could not receive government permission.

-Zubov was also active in Šiauliai political and cultural life.
-He was consistently elected to the City Duma.
-In 1911, with 10,400 rubles worth of declared real estate in the city, Zubov was the wealthiest duma member.
-He also lent money to the city for public work projects and allowed the public to use the park around his Zubovai Palace.